wmaneesh/FaceDetector/README.md

 # FaceDetector
 Website built using REACT and Clarifai API for detecting faces on images.
-Will update ReadMe after website is live.
+Will update ReadMe afterwhen project is done.